- WASP BIOLOGY

-If you have several nests to treat or would prefer to use a liquid, we have a non repellent concentrate known as PROTHOR that will do the job just as well.
+If you have several nests to treat, we have a non repellent concentrate known as PROTHOR that will do the job just as well.
 Using a PUMP SPRAYER or HOSE END SPRAYER, this concentrate can be mixed with water and then sprayed onto their entrance holes just like the Alpine.
 Do this 2-3 nights in a row and after 4-5 days, the nests should be shut down for good.

 For wasp treatments, you’ll need to add 1 oz of Prothor per gallon of water and spray entrance areas for 10-20 seconds per night right at dark.
 Repeat for 3 nights in a row and the nests will be shut down in 3-5 days.
 Prothor can be used on trees, shrubs and flowers too if you want to keep wasps off these surfaces without knowing where a nest might be located.

 HOW TO TREAT POOLS AND JACUZZI’S FOR WASPS ^